elastic/ansible-elasticsearch/README.md

 The `network.publish_host` setting allows to control the host the node will publish itself within the cluster so other nodes will be able to connect to it.

-See https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html for further details on default binding behaviour and available options.
+See https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-network.html for further details on default binding behavior and available options.
 The role makes no attempt to enforce the setting of these are requires users to specify them appropriately.
 It is recommended master nodes are listed and thus deployed first where possible.

 A more complex example: